Onyinyechukwu5/Database-Query-Optimization/README.md

-# Database-Query-Optimization
-# PostgreSQL Query Optimization
+#  Database Query Optimization - PostgreSQL

 A hands-on project demonstrating how to identify slow SQL queries and fix them using proven optimization techniques in PostgreSQL — indexing, query rewriting, and